freeflowuniverse/herolib/lib/clients/giteaclient/readme.md

-// File: lib/clients/gitea_client/readme.md
+// File: lib/clients/giteaclient/readme.md
-# gitea_client
+# giteaclient

 This library provides a client for interacting with the Gitea API.